Reply to "Comment on 'Absence of a consistent classical equation of motion for a mass-renormalized point charge'" (arXiv:2511.02865v1, 3 Nov 2025): Response to Primary Objection

-Since Zyn and Pylak's primary objection, namely that the mass-renormalized point charge (sphere radius $a\to 0$) radiates delta-function fields, is incorrect, their secondary objection based on the interaction of delta-function fields between two charged particles is also incorrect.
+Since Zin and Pylak's primary objection, namely that the classical mass-renormalized point charge (sphere radius $a\to 0$) with a jump in velocity, as given in \cite{Absence, Yaghjian3rd}, radiates delta-function fields, is incorrect, their secondary objection based on the interaction of delta-function fields between two charged particles is also incorrect.